0pain01/medblock_patient_registration/README.md

    - Node.js version: ≥ 20.18.1
    - npm version: ≥ 10.8.2

-Follow these steps to set up the project locally:
+Follow these steps and run the below commands to set up the project locally using command promt(cmd) inside any folder you want the project to be downloaded in :

 ### 1. Clone the repository
 ```bash